Fietsband/Koo-Koo-Island/README.md

 - C Adding animations for enemy

 #### Island
-- M Adding underwater shack level
-- M Making it possible to spawn fish from left to right and right to left
-- M Initiate in multiple battles
+- M Initiate in fights with different enemies than tiny fish
 - M Making it possible to build the bridge for 100 wood
 - C Cleaning up levels/LonelyIsland.js
 - C Moving showBridge method from the GameMap to LonelyIsland